MicrosoftDocs/customer-insights/ci-docs/enrichment-enhanced-company-data.md

 Our model goes through a two-step process to enhance a company profile.
 First, it normalizes the company name.
 For example, *Microsft Corp* will be corrected and standardized to *Microsoft Corporation*.
 It tries to find a match in Microsoft's compiled company data.
 If a match is found, we enrich the company profile with information from our compiled company data, including the company name.

 ### Example

 Your company information might not follow a standardized format and contain spelling errors.
-The model tries fix these issues and create consistent information.
+The model tries to fix these issues and create consistent information.

 ```Input
 Microsft